North Adelaide: Design

 North Adelaide consists of three grids of varying dimension to suit the geography.
 North Adelaide is surrounded by parklands, with public gardens between the grids.
 The North Adelaide park lands (the Adelaide Park Lands north of the River Torrens) contain gardens, many sports fields (including the Adelaide Oval), a golf course, horse agistment paddocks and some areas sympathetic with the native environment.

 The northernmost (and largest) grid has Wellington Square at its centre, and O'Connell Street (named after Daniel O'Connell) as its main commercial street.
 O'Connell Street is the continuation of King William Road, and links the main street of Adelaide City with Main North Road.
 A tram used to run up O'Connell Street and Melbourne street; the government is investigating extending the Glenelg tram along King William Road to terminate at Brougham Place.
 O'Connell Street has many cafes, restaurants, burger bars, shops and six pubs.
 Lincoln College (University of Adelaide) and Aquinas College (a residential college run by the Marists for the Archdiocese of Adelaide, for students at any Adelaide university), are also situated in this grid.
 Tynte Street is another commercial street in the largest grid running between Wellington Square and the east parklands.
 It contains the North Adelaide Primary School, a public library, a civic hall, a post office and a pub.
-Also on Tynte Street are the studios of Adelaide's Mix 102.3 and Cruise 1323.
+Also on Tynte Street are the studios of radio stations Cruise 1323 and KIIS 102.3.

 The southernmost (and smallest) grid is bordered by Brougham Place to the north, Pennington Road to the south, Sir Edwin Smith Avenue to the east and Palmer Place with adjoining Palmer Gardens/Pangki Pangki to the west (these two named after Lt Col George Palmer (1799-1883), a South Australian Colonisation Commissioner).
 This area contains the Women's and Children's Hospital, the Memorial Hospital, St Peter's Cathedral, St. Mark's College, the Cathedral hotel (popular with cricket fans due its proximity to the Adelaide Oval), and the Queen's Head hotel (the oldest Adelaide pub, renovated in 2003).

 The remaining (western) grid is termed Lower North Adelaide.
 It is nearest the Torrens floodplain.
 It contains Brougham Place Uniting Church, St. Ann's College, and four pubs.
 Melbourne Street, with cafes, restaurants, galleries, shops and two pubs, is its commercial street.